Charcoal-SE/inferno/README.md

   - `suggested-edits`: This polls the API route `/suggested-edits` to retrieve new suggested edits at an allocation-dependent rate.
 This post type does not support the `"sites": "*"` (all sites) option -- you must specify specific sites.
 Note that many use cases for this post type can also be fulfilled by the `reviews` post type, such as EditMonitor's "accepted by OP with a reject vote" or "1 accept vote and 1 reject vote" -- this should only be used if you need the content of the suggested edit as soon as it is made.

   - `reviews`: This monitors the SE real-time websocket (`<site>-review-dashboard-update`) and reports all reviews made; this does **not** mean that it reports when a post enters a review queue, but rather when a user perform a review.
 Currently this will report on reviews made in any review queue; this may be changed.
-This post type also does not support the `"sites": "*"` (all sites) option -- this may change in the future.

 - `types.<type>.sites`: This can either be the string `"*"` for all sites, or an array of site names to monitor.
 Only `questions` and `edits` support `"*"`.
 Defaults to `"*"` for `questions` and `edits`, and to `["stackoverflow.com"]` for everything else.